-All of Bluebeard's former wives have disappeared - and yet another young woman follows him into his castle: For the Bayerische Staatsoper, British director Katie Mitchell now stages Bartók's only opera.
-Combined with Bartók's Concerto for Orchestra, Mitchell blends both works into a completely new operatic thriller.
-The first part of the performance therefore becomes a thrilling cinematic exhibition of her special directorial approach to the opera.
-British director Grant Gee’s film produced in the run-up to the production in Berlin and London, and for which Oksana Lyniv conducts Concerto for Orchestra, presents the protagonist Anna Barlow (Nina Stemme).
+All of Bluebeard's former wives have disappeared - and yet another young woman follows him into his castle: For the Bayerische Staatsoper, British director Katie Mitchell now stages Bartók's only opera Bluebeard's Castle.
+Combined with Bartók's Concerto for Orchestra, Mitchell blends both works into a completely new opera thriller.
+British director Grant Gee’s film produced in the run-up to the production, and for which Oksana Lyniv conducts Concerto for Orchestra, presents the protagonist Anna Barlow (Nina Stemme).
 She works as an undercover investigator on a case involving three women who have disappeared.
-Nina Stemme makes her Munich role debut as Judith, while John Lundgren sings the role of Duke Bluebeard.
-Oksana Lyniv conducts the Bayerisches Staatsorchester.
+Nina Stemme sings the role of Judith, while John Lundgren takes on the role of Duke Bluebeard.

 The work and the composer